-Molluscum contagiosum is an infection of the skin.
+Molluscum contagiosum is a viral infection of the skin.

 Molluscum contagiosum is caused by a specific virus.
 The virus can be spread from: